haxtheweb/edtechjoker/draft-outline.md

 - Vercel `/api/` endpoints for loading data and working with vercel in local development.
 - https://github.com/btopro/ist-vercel-demo -- look at how the `/api/` endpoint works for the weather.js
 - `npm i -g vercel` -- install locally so you can test endpoints you make
+- Way more advanced example (and reading) if interested in how we use this in HAX: https://dev.to/btopro/duck-duck-go-example-1kbf

 # 10.3 - Halloween
 - There will be no class today, work on your projects for Check in 2